Linda Lansville, Constantin Scheder

 Approximately 4Mio pages, 80k documents

-Nirvana’s SRB is used to manage the whole document life cycle and underlying data storage requirements, including backup, replication, and data abstraction.
-Furthermore SRB controls and tracks user access (Access Control Lists and Auditing) and stores the associated metadata with each document.
-Finally SRB facilitates a very rapid discovery of documents based on metadata attribute queries.
+Nirvana is used to manage the whole document lifecycle and underlying data storage requirements, including backup, replication and data abstraction.
+Nirvana controls and tracks user access (Access Control Lists and Auditing) and stores the associated metadata with each document.
+And Nirvana facilitates a very rapid discovery of documents based on metadata attribute queries.

-- The users are shielded from the underlying storage system architecture and only see data through a logical collection-based view.
-The collection-based view is independent from the underlying storage system (tape, disk, database) and helps the user organize her data based on meaningful attributes rather than server location and file names.
-Hence the system provides three major transparencies to its users: Name transparency, location transparency, and access protocol transparency.
+- Users are shielded from the underlying storage system architecture and only see data through a logical collection-based view.
+The collection-based view is independent from the underlying storage system (tape, disk, database) and helps the user organize his or her data based on meaningful attributes rather than server location and file names.
+Hence the system provides three major transparencies to its users: Name transparency, location transparency and access protocol transparency.
 Solving the hard-copy data retrieval procedure, quick retrieval of documents is now a reality.

 - Decoupling data from its physical storage location is a huge advantage for Administrators.
 Upgrading servers, changing the storage architecture, and adding capacity can be done without affecting end users.
-A separate backup solution is also not required since it is integrated with the SRB product suite.
-New users, groups, or domains can easily be added and centrally managed through the SRB Administration Tool.
-Even an extension of the system to GA’s other offices worldwide is a simple.
-It only requires installation of another SRB server at the remote location and the pointing of that server to GA’s central MCAT.
-Security is handled at every component of SRB, providing authentication and authorization.
+A separate backup solution is also not required since it is integrated with the Nirvana product suite.
+New users, groups, or domains can easily be added and centrally managed through the Nirvana Administration Tool.
+Even an extension of the system to GA's other offices worldwide is a simple.
+It only requires installation of another Nirvana server at the remote location and the pointing of that server to GA's central MCAT.
+Security is handled at every component of Nirvana, providing authentication and authorization.
 Required data can be transferred in an encrypted format and both end users and servers are authenticated via PKI.

-SRB provides a complete solution, managing all corporate documents over their lifetime (from ingestion into the system, migration of the documents to new storage systems, and to the destruction of the documents according to their legally required lifetimes).
-Furthermore, SRB, through authentication and audit capabilities, ensures and guarantees that data has not be altered by unauthorized individuals.
+Nirvana provides a complete solution, managing all corporate documents over their lifetime (from ingestion into the system, migration of the documents to new storage systems, and to the destruction of the documents according to their legally required lifetimes).
+Nirvana, through authentication and audit capabilities, ensures and guarantees that data has not been altered by unauthorized individuals.